monamishra95/GA4-Enterprise-Agent-Architecture/README.md

 ## Meridian MMM & Incrementality Calibration

-### Why Your Attribution Numbers Are Wrong — And How to Fix Them

 Media Mix Modeling (MMM) measures the incremental lift each channel contributes to business outcomes.
 The problem: if bots are triggering your GA4 conversion tags, they inflate the measured lift for every channel they interact with.